-Using variable web fonts for speed
+Using variable web fonts for perf

 Webfonts are now ubiquitous across the web to the point where most of the big players even have their own typefaces and the web looks a lot better for it.